peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Returns:</b>

-A read-only list of parameter names associated with this object and their values.
-The names will be sorted.
+A read-only list of parameter names associated with this object and their values.NOTE: Previous versions erroneously stated that the list will be sorted by name.
+In fact, the names will not be guaranteed to appear in any particular order; this is at least the case in version 0.10.0.

 ### Equals